Witness Trees: War of 1812 Willow Oak

 Located in Maryland, the oak sits on the former site of the Mount Welby House.
 The house that was home to British sympathizers Dr. Samuel Debutts and his family.
 Today the tree is near the parking lot for the Oxon Cove Park and Oxon Hill Farm in Oxon Hill.
 The oak witnessed the Battle of Bladensburg on 24 August 1814.
 The oak is believed to be at least 200 years old, which is past the average life expectancy of a Willow Oak.

 The Burnside Sycamore

 One of the most well known Civil war era trees is the Burnside Sycamore located on the Antietam National Battlefield in Maryland.
-After the battle of Antietam, Alexander Gardner photographed the Burnside Bridge, along with the young sycamore sapling.
+After the battle of Antietam, Alexander Gardner photographed Burnside's Bridge, along with the young sycamore sapling.
 The tree has faced many casualties and still remains as an important landmark and feature to the site.

 The Sickles Oak

 The Sickle Oak is Located in Gettysburg, Pennsylvania, near the Trostle Farm.
 The oak is known for its use by Daniel Sickles on 2 July 1863 during the Civil War.
 While in search of a command post, Sickles gathered his men and rested under the shade.
 The moment was commemorated by Bugler Charles Reed in a sketch.